Blair-Young/100DaysOfWeb/025-028-javascript/README.md

 *See a mistake in these instructions?
 Please [submit a new issue](https://github.com/talkpython/100daysofweb-with-python-course/issues) or fix it and [submit a PR](https://github.com/talkpython/100daysofweb-with-python-course/pulls).*
 Finished day 3 videos
+Finished day 4 no time for calculator, but did javascript exerceise in 14 mins of JS